roylin1229/ULSD2/README.md

 # Unified Line Segment Detection and Description (ULSD)

-Welcome to the GitHub repository for the **Unified Line Segment Detection and Description (ULSD)** project, as presented at the **IEEE International Conference on Multimedia and Expo (ICME) 2025** in Nantes, France.
+Welcome to the GitHub repository for the **Unified Line Segment Detection and Description (ULSD)** project, as accepted by the **IEEE International Conference on Multimedia and Expo (ICME) 2025** in Nantes, France.
 This repository will host the official implementation of our work once the journal version of our conference paper is accepted.

 ## 📄 Paper Information